syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 {% highlight c# %}
 using Syncfusion.XlsIO;

-//New instance of ExcelEngine is created

-//Equivalent to launching Microsoft Excel with no workbooks open
+//New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open

-//Instantiate the spreadsheet creation engine

-ExcelEngine excelEngine = new ExcelEngine();
+//Instantiate the spreadsheet creation engine ExcelEngine excelEngine = new ExcelEngine();

-//Instantiate the Excel application object

-IApplication application = excelEngine.Excel;
+//Instantiate the Excel application object IApplication application = excelEngine.Excel;

-//Assigns default application version

-application.DefaultVersion = ExcelVersion.Excel2013;
+//Assigns default application version application.DefaultVersion = ExcelVersion.Excel2013;

-//A new workbook is created.

-//Equivalent to creating a new workbook in Excel.
+//A new workbook is created equivalent to creating a new workbook in Excel

-//Create a workbook with 1 worksheet.
+//Create a workbook with 1 worksheet
 IWorkbook workbook = application.Workbooks.Create(1);

-//Access first worksheet from the workbook.
+//Access first worksheet from the workbook
 IWorksheet worksheet = workbook.Worksheets[0];

 //Adding text to a cell
 worksheet.Range["A1"].Text = "Hello World";

-//Saving the workbook to disk in XLSX format.
+//Saving the workbook to disk in XLSX format workbook.SaveAs("Sample.xlsx");

-workbook.SaveAs("Sample.xlsx");

-//Closing the workbook.
+//Closing the workbook
 workbook.Close();

 //Dispose the Excel engine
 excelEngine.Dispose();
 {% endhighlight %}

 {% highlight vb %}
 Imports Syncfusion.XlsIO

-'New instance of ExcelEngine is created

-'Equivalent to launching Microsoft Excel with no workbooks open

-'Instantiate the spreadsheet creation engine
+'New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open 'Instantiate the spreadsheet creation engine
 Dim excelEngine As ExcelEngine = New ExcelEngine()

 'Instantiate the Excel application object
 Dim application As IApplication = excelEngine.Excel

-'Assigns default application version

-application.DefaultVersion = ExcelVersion.Excel2013
+'Assigns default application version application.DefaultVersion = ExcelVersion.Excel2013

-'A new workbook is created.

-'Equivalent to creating a new workbook in Excel.

-'Create a workbook with 1 worksheet.
+'A new workbook is created equivalent to creating a new workbook in Excel 'Create a workbook with 1 worksheet
 Dim workbook As IWorkbook = application.Workbooks.Create(1)

-'Access first worksheet from workbook.
+'Access first worksheet from workbook
 Dim worksheet As IWorksheet = workbook.Worksheets(0)

 'Adding text to a cell
 worksheet.Range("A1").Text = "Hello World"

-'Saving the workbook to disk in XLSX format.
+'Saving the workbook to disk in XLSX format workbook.SaveAs("Sample.xlsx")

-workbook.SaveAs("Sample.xlsx")

-'Closing the workbook.
+'Closing the workbook
 workbook.Close()

 'Dispose the Excel engine
 excelEngine.Dispose()
 {% endhighlight %}

+{% highlight UWP %}
+using Syncfusion.XlsIO;

+//New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open
+//Instantiate the spreadsheet creation engine ExcelEngine excelEngine = new ExcelEngine();

+//Instantiate the Excel application object IApplication application = excelEngine.Excel;

+//Assigns default application version application.DefaultVersion = ExcelVersion.Excel2013;

+//A new workbook is created equivalent to creating a new workbook in Excel
+//Create a workbook with 1 worksheet
+IWorkbook workbook = application.Workbooks.Create(1);

+//Access first worksheet from the workbook
+IWorksheet worksheet = workbook.Worksheets[0];

+//Adding text to a cell
+worksheet.Range["A1"].Text = "Hello World";

+//Initializes FileSavePicker
+FileSavePicker savePicker = new FileSavePicker();
+savePicker.SuggestedStartLocation = PickerLocationId.Desktop;
+savePicker.SuggestedFileName = "Sample";
+savePicker.FileTypeChoices.Add("Excel Files", new List<string>() { ".xlsx" });

+//Creates a storage file from FileSavePicker StorageFile storageFile = await savePicker.PickSaveFileAsync();

+//Saves changes to the specified storage file await workbook.SaveAsAsync(storageFile);
+workbook.Close();
+excelEngine.Dispose();
+{% endhighlight %}

+{% highlight ASP.NET Core %}
+using Syncfusion.XlsIO;

+//New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open
+//Instantiate the spreadsheet creation engine ExcelEngine excelEngine = new ExcelEngine();

+//Instantiate the Excel application object IApplication application = excelEngine.Excel;

+//Assigns default application version application.DefaultVersion = ExcelVersion.Excel2013;

+//A new workbook is created equivalent to creating a new workbook in Excel
+//Create a workbook with 1 worksheet
+IWorkbook workbook = application.Workbooks.Create(1);

+//Access first worksheet from the workbook
+IWorksheet worksheet = workbook.Worksheets[0];

+//Adding text to a cell
+worksheet.Range["A1"].Text = "Hello World";

+//Saving the workbook as stream
+FileStream stream = new FileStream("Sample.xlsx", FileMode.Create, FileAccess.ReadWrite);
+workbook.SaveAs(stream);

+//Dispose stream
+stream.Dispose();

+//Closing the workbook
+workbook.Close();

+//Dispose the Excel engine
+excelEngine.Dispose();
+{% endhighlight %}

+{% highlight Xamarin %}
+using Syncfusion.XlsIO;

+//New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open
+//Instantiate the spreadsheet creation engine ExcelEngine excelEngine = new ExcelEngine();

+//Instantiate the Excel application object IApplication application = excelEngine.Excel;

+//Assigns default application version application.DefaultVersion = ExcelVersion.Excel2013;

+//A new workbook is created equivalent to creating a new workbook in Excel
+//Create a workbook with 1 worksheet
+IWorkbook workbook = application.Workbooks.Create(1);

+//Access first worksheet from the workbook
+IWorksheet worksheet = workbook.Worksheets[0];

+//Adding text to a cell
+worksheet.Range["A1"].Text = "Hello World";

+//Saving the workbook as stream
+MemoryStream stream = new MemoryStream();
+workbook.SaveAs(stream);

+//Closing the workbook
+workbook.Close();

+//Dispose Excel engine
+excelEngine.Dispose();

+stream.Position = 0;
+//Save the document as file and view the saved document if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
+{
+	Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().SaveAndView("Sample.xlsx", "application/msexcel", stream);
+}
+else
+{
+	Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Sample.xlsx", "application/msexcel", stream);
+}
+{% endhighlight %}
 {% endtabs %}

+The operation in SaveAndView varies between Windows Phone, Android and iOS platforms.Please refer [SaveAndView](https://help.syncfusion.com/file-formats/xlsio/xamarin#saving-a-document) for respective code samples.

 ## Create a simple Excel Document